John Joseph Cantwell: Priesthood

 Cantwell was ordained a priest on June 18, 1899, by Bishop Robert Browne at the Cathedral of the Assumption in Thurles.
 The 24-year-old priest sailed from Queenstown in Ireland on August 3, 1899, arriving in Philadelphia, Pennsylvania, two weeks later.
 In addition to four of his brothers, Cantwell's widowed mother and his sister Nellie immigrated to the United States in the 1920s.
 The family lived with Cantwell at the episcopal residence in Los Angeles.

 Upon his arrival in California in late 1899, the archdiocese assigned Cantwell as an assistant pastor to Reverend Michael O'Riordan, a fellow native of Limerick, at St. Joseph the Worker Parish in Berkeley, California.
 While serving in Berkeley, Cantwell organized a Newman Club at the University of California and served as the group's first chaplain in addition to his parish duties.
-Lacing a chapel in its early years, the club used a bakery as a meeting place.
+Lacking a chapel in its early years, the club used a bakery as a meeting place.

 Cantwell's work with the Newman Club favorably impressed Archbishop Patrick William Riordan, who named Cantwell as his personal secretary in September 1904.
 Cantwell's new duties took him to San Francisco and he remained in his position for 11 years.
 Following Archbishop Riordan's death in December 1914, Cantwell was appointed vicar general by Riordan's successor, Edward Joseph Hanna, in July 1915.

 Bishop Thomas James Conaty died in September 1915, leaving vacant the Diocese of Monterey-Los Angeles.
 The Vatican appointed Bishop John Joseph McCort to succeed Conaty in June 1916, but McCort declined the appointment..
 Bishop Peter Muldoon of the Diocese of Rockford was next appointed in March 1917 but he asked to withdraw his nomination.
 Hanna then advocated with the Vatican for Cantwell.